kkkueikk/CPP_multithreading_programming/Chapter 2/README.md

 The `opps` func is very likely to be destroyed before buffer is converted to std::string, leading to undefined behavior.
 #### 2. References Require Explicit Wrapping
-You cannot bind a non-const lvalue reference (like widget_data&) to an rvalue (a temporary or a copied object), std::thread will always make a copy.
+You cannot bind a non-const lvalue reference (like widget_data&) to an rvalue (a temporary or a copied object).

 ```
     void update_data(widget_data& data); // Function wants a non-const reference